daisuke1227/FoolsTrailCutting/README.md

 ## Why the name?

 Pyrite is a mineral that is known as "Fool's Gold" due to it looking very similar to gold, but absolutely not being gold in the slightest.
-Similarly, this mod gives a similar effect to Trail Cutting, but is absolutely nowhere near being a faithful remake of the original visual, nor does this mod unfix the bug.
+Similarly, this mod gives a similar visual effect to Trail Cutting, but is absolutely nowhere near being a faithful remake of the original visual bug, nor does this mod unfix the bug.